 Texas A&M University recognizes that mental health and wellness are critical factors that influence a student's academic success and overall wellbeing.
-Students are encouraged to engage in proper self-care by utilizing the resources and services available from Counseling & Psychological Services (CAPS).
-Students who need someone to talk to can call the TAMU Helpline (979-845-2700) from 4:00 p.m. to 8:00 a.m. weekdays and 24 hours on weekends.
+Students are encouraged to engage in healthy self-care by utilizing available resources and services on your campus

+Students who need someone to talk to can contact Counseling & Psychological Services (CAPS) or call the TAMU Helpline (979-845-2700) from 4:00 p.m. to 8:00 a.m. weekdays and 24 hours on weekends.
 24-hour emergency help is also available through the National Suicide Prevention Hotline (800-273-8255) or at suicidepreventionlifeline.org.